rak-n-rok/Krake/docs/admin/security.rst

 .. important::
     With TLS support, all Krake components will use certificates with their corresponding key.
-All components (API, controllers and rok) must use the same CA, and the certificates they use for communication must also be signed using this CA.
+All components (API, controllers and krakectl) must use the same CA, and the certificates they use for communication must also be signed using this CA.